 This course is a good starting place and a well delivered introduction to healing with sound.

-This course is completely free but there are a number of paid courses available, either online or as workshops which are delivered in the U.K, U.S.A. and Australia.
-The Sound Healing Academy has been providing sound healing training since 2003 and donates 10% of its annual profits to it’s associated charity The Sound Healing Foundation.
+Set of tuning forks used for sound healing The Sound Healing Academy has been providing sound healing training since 2003 and donates 10% of its annual profits to it’s associated charity The Sound Healing Foundation.

 Overall, another good introduction to the basics of sound healing.